swat-sccs/Sharples-Chrome-Extension/README.md

 All rights, work, etc are all reserved by the creators of JQuery.
 This program only uses it as a local file in the extension.

+DiningObject.js is a library developed Alex Le '24 at SCCS that turns the dining.json given by the dash to a properly and completely objectified menu, complete with properties, times, sections, and dietary information.

 You can access the JSON file that contains the dining hall menu information at the link: